 The Project Team is working closely with stakeholders including local Councillors and community representatives on various aspects of the scheme including the look and feel of the area.

-We will be planting new trees and a section of mature hedge.
+We will be planting new trees and sections of mature hedge.
 Officers are liaising with City Council landscape architects regarding the type of trees and hedging.
 In particular they are working together on the landscaping of the open space between Fulbourn Road and Malletts Road.
 The City Council are currently consulting on improvements to the open space which can be viewed here.

 The Fulbourn Road/Cherry Hinton Access cycling scheme went through a public consultation process in which project officers took into account views from local residents and councillors.

-Residents, councillors and resident associations will be receiving correspondence detailing preparatory works and project timescales.
+Residents, councillors and resident associations will be receiving correspondence detailing works and project timescales.

-The Fulbourn/Cherry Hinton Eastern Access project is currently allocated a budget of around £1.6m.
+The Fulbourn/Cherry Hinton Eastern Access project has been allocated a budget of £1.6m.

 No, all works will take place within the highways boundary and as such planning permission is not required.